 The cause of hemifacial spasm is not fully understood.
-At the moment, doctors believe the main cause is pressure on the facial nerve from a structure or abnormality within the brain.
-The most common finding is a blood vessel at the base of the brain, pressing on the nerve.
-There are also other, rare causes too, such as infections or strokes.
+Doctors believe the main cause is pressure on the facial nerve from a structure or abnormality within the brain.
+The most common finding is a blood vessel at the base of the brain pressing on the nerve.
+There are also other rare causes, such as infections or strokes.

-Sometimes there is no obvious cause and doctors then call it idiopathic (of unknown cause) hemifacial spasm.
+Sometimes there is no obvious cause and doctors may then call it idiopathic (of unknown cause) hemifacial spasm.